Lecture notes on duality and interpolation spaces: Calderón's theorem about duals of complex interpolation spaces

 The following theorem is a combination of well known facts about Fourier series (see e.g., \cite{ka} Chapter 1) and the Poisson integral for the disk (see e.g., \cite{rudin} Chapter 11).
-It is only a ``light'' or ``lite'' version, sufficient for our needs here, and we have provided an almost self contained proof.
-Much more could be said, e.g., about the existence of radial or even nontangential limits of the function $u $ and their almost everywhere coincidence with the values of $h$.
-Among other things, part (vi) of the theorem generalizes Lemma \ref{3l}.
+It is only a ``light'' or ``lite'' version, sufficient for our needs here \footnote{For our purposes here, we do not need to concern ourselves with the deeper results which hold in this context, about the existence of radial or even nontangential limits of the function $u$ and their almost everywhere coincidence with the values of $h$. }, and we have provided an almost self contained proof.
+We note that part (vi) of the theorem is closely related to Lemma \ref{3l}. \begin{thm} Suppose that the measurable function $h:\mathbb{T}\rightarrow\mathbb{C}$ satisfies